-- Peter Parker, The Spectacular Spider Man, frequently has chances to snatch up glory in both his personal and superhero life.
+- Peter Parker, The Spectacular Spider-Man, frequently has chances to snatch up glory in both his personal and superhero life.
 He avoids such chances, not only because of risk but because he's just not that kind of guy.
 Still snarky, though.

-- My Little Pony: Friendship Is Magic: Twilight Sparkle is the personal student of the local God Empress, perhaps the most powerful unicorn alive, and has personally been involved in saving the world on two separate occasions.
+- Twilight Sparkle is the personal student of the supreme ruler of the nation, is perhaps the most powerful unicorn alive, and has personally been involved in saving the world on multiple separate occasions.
 Despite all this, she doesn't brag and actually gets a bit timid when her assistant Spike brags about her.
 She seems more interested in learning about magic and spending time with her True Companions.
 She retains her humble nature even after she is turned into a princess with a rank that equals her teacher's; blushing and giving an embarrassed grin when acknowledged or praised is something characteristic of her.

 - Kim Possible fights supervillains and saves the world as a hobby, but plays it down whenever she gets attention for it, and when a movie producer decides to make a film about her, it doesn't seem to have ever occurred to her that her adventures would be worth retelling.
 As she would say, "No big."

-- Bugs Bunny can sometimes be this, or at least act the part.
-In his earlier cartoons he tended to be an Attention Whore with Jerk Ass tendencies, but those traits were handed over to Daffy Duck, and Bugs became much humbler, even if he did take a casual level of pride in his fame and fortune that annoyed Daffy to no end.
+- Bugs Bunny can sometimes be this or at least act the part.
+In his earlier cartoons, he tended to be an Attention Whore with Jerkass tendencies, but those traits were handed over to Daffy Duck, and Bugs became much humbler, even if he did take a casual level of pride in his fame and fortune that annoyed Daffy to no end.
 (Of course, this being Bugs, it's just as likely that he's annoying Daffy on purpose.)
 In one short, a mad scientist tries to take his brain:

-- Saint Walker from Green Lantern The Animated Series, when asked who he is when first meeting Kilowog, introduces himself as "merely a conduit of hope."
+- Saint Walker from Green Lantern: The Animated Series, when asked who he is when first meeting Kilowog, introduces himself as "merely a conduit of hope."
 This is of course, right after he takes down a giant Red Lantern battleship with a single punch.

 - Optimus Prime in Transformers is this in his many incarnations.

-- Cincinnatus: In 458 BC, when the Romans needed someone to lead them during their war with the Aequians and the Sabines, they gave retired-Senatory-turned-farmer Cincinnatus absolute dictatorial authority when it came to dealing with the situation.
+- Cincinnatus: In 458 BC, when the Romans needed someone to lead them during their war with the Aequians and the Sabines, they gave retired-Senator-turned-farmer Cincinnatus absolute dictatorial authority when it came to dealing with the situation.
 Sixteen days later, after winning the war, he resigned as absolute ruler of Rome and went back to his farm.
 Twenty years later, in 439 BC, when the Romans were at war with the Plebians and again needed effective leadership, they again gave Cincinnatus absolute power, and again, as soon as the crisis was over, he gave it back and went back to farming.